WasmCert/WasmCert-Coq/README.md

 - [x] Type safety results for Wasm typing system.
 - [x] Soundness and completeness results for the type checker with respect to the typing system.
 - [x] Implementing Wasm numerics (via CompCert numerics).

-## Merged
 - [x] Soundness results for module instantiation.
 - [x] Proof carrying interpreter deriving progress.
 - [x] Interpreter with optimised context representations.

+## Merged
 - [x] Updates for Wasm 2.0 (except SIMD and new numerics ops) + subtyping systems.

-## Unmerged/Future Work
+## Ongoing
 - [ ] Validate WasmRef-Coq (conformance tests).
-- [ ] Updates for further extension proposals.

 # Program Logic

 This repository contains a mechanised Wasm program logic using the Iris framework: [iris branch](https://github.com/WasmCert/WasmCert-Coq/tree/iris-wasm-opam).

 This is migrated from an older build for the [artefact](https://zenodo.org/records/7808708) submitted along with the Iris-Wasm publication at [PLDI'23](https://dl.acm.org/doi/10.1145/3591265).

+A new version working with `opam` can be found [here](https://github.com/logsem/iriswasm).

 # Binary Parser (experimental)
 This repository contains some experimental work on a parser for the binary format which is currently unverified.